What is the Best Drum Sander? Top Choices You Can Find This 2023

 You then have the consideration of buying a drum sander with a single drum or dual drums.
 Single drum sanders have one drum, which means less maintenance but there is more exhaustion for that one drum.
 Another benefit of a single-drum sander is the price tag.
 It is less expensive than dual sanders and they are more common.

-Our woodworking team says single drum sanders are better for people who only need to work with one type of grit at a time.
-They are also easier to use and generally come in smaller footprints.
+I’ve found that single drum sanders suit those who primarily work with one type of grit at a time.
+They’re more straightforward to use and typically have a smaller footprint.

 Should you choose a single or dual drum sander?
 That depends on whether or not you have the budget to spare and if you need various grits.